ire4ever1190/anano/readme.md

 Works on `c`, `c++` and `js` backends

-Main reason I built this was so I could learn how the ID was generated but also make it generate a `array[byte]` instead so I code better store it in a database for another project of mine
+Main reason I built this was so I could learn how the ID was generated but also make it generate an `array[byte]` instead so I could better store it in a database for another project of mine

 > **Warning**
 > I am not a security expert and this has not be vetted.
 Use this at your own risk